microsoft/qlib/docs/start/initialization.rst

         If Qlib fails to connect redis via `redis_host` and `redis_port`, cache mechanism will not be used!
 Please refer to `Cache <../component/data.html#cache>`_ for details.
 - `exp_manager`
-    Type: dict, optional parameter, the setting of experiment manager to be used in qlib.
+    Type: dict, optional parameter, the setting of `experiment manager` to be used in qlib.
 Users can specify an experiment manager class, as well as the tracking URI for all the experiments.
 However, please be aware that we only support input of a dictionary in the following style for `exp_manager`.
+For more information about `exp_manager`, users can refer to `Recorder: Experiment Management <../component/recorder.html>`_.
     ::

         {